sbonaretti/timeSavers/HowTo_CreatePythonPackage.md

 ### Modifying code
 - **Spyder**
-  - Open spyder in virtual environment:
+  - Make sure you are in virtual environment:
+    ```
+    source pyKNEEr/bin/activate
+    ```
+  - Open spyder from terminal:
     ```
     spyder
     ```